Karumi/learnyougit/exercises/git_add/problem.md

     │   ├── heads
     └   └── tags{/grey}

 The index file is just a description of what is going to be saved in the next snapshot.
 This is usually called the `index` or the `staging` area.
 It contains all the metadata for the files that have been added.
-You can take a look to the your index with the following command:
+You can take a look to your index with the following command:

 ```
 > git ls-files --stage

   100644 a19abfea0… 0 file.txt

 ```

 There is also a new `objects` directory.
 All Git objects follow the same naming format which is the SHA1 of its contents, 40 digits (2 in the folder name + 38 in the file name).
 In this case, the object is the blob object with the contents of the file we added to the index.
 You can see the data stored in a blob with the following command: